 What Does Treatment Entail?

 Treatment for tooth-colored fillings is relatively straightforward.
-After examining your teeth, either Dr. Eck or Dr. Sage will clean your teeth, numb the area surrounding the tooth, then remove any decay or damaged tissue around the tooth.
+After examining your teeth, Dr. Eck will clean your teeth, numb the area surrounding the tooth, then remove any decay or damaged tissue around the tooth.
 Next, they will place an etchant material so the resin can better adhere to the tooth once packed inside the cavity.
 After molding and shaping the resin inside your tooth, we’ll harden the material using a special curing light, which only takes a few moments to do.
 By the end of treatment, you’ll have a smile that is free of metal, fully functional and very attractive!

 Do you have silver fillings you wish to replace?
 Got a cavity that needs a filling?
 Contact our office to get your tooth-colored fillings placed today!